This post may contain affiliate links. Read our disclosure here.

-There are plenty of ways to simplify decorating and gift giving at Christmas, saving you both time and money and without detracting from the spirit of the season.
+There are plenty of ways to simplify decorating and gift-giving at Christmas, saving you both time and money without detracting from the spirit of the season.

 Be intentional – don’t buy gifts for the sake of it.
 Be thoughtful in what you give.
 For our kids, Santa provides stocking stuffers only, while gifts from mum and dad follow this little list:

 Something to wear,

 Something to read.

 Give fewer gifts – not everyone needs a gift!
 Have a chat with your family to discuss gift-giving this year – perhaps a gift for each child only and not for adults?
 Or a family Kris Kringle / Secret Santa?
 Or maybe just a shared meal and spending time together, or setting a spending limit on gift-giving.

 Experiences as gifts – we love to travel and do things together as a family, so experiences are usually top of our list, such as concert tickets, passes to the zoo or museum, movie vouchers, or a weekend away.

 Make gifts – for something truly memorable, personal, and useful, make your gifts!
 Something as simple as fudge, a recipe in a jar, or even some home-cooked meals for another busy parent is often much more appreciated.

 Do away with wrapping paper and cards – exchanging Christmas cards is becoming a thing of the past it seems!
 Instead of wrapping paper, purchase Santa sacks or gift bags that can be reused again and again, saving money and also the environment.

 Decorating – you don’t need to head out to the shops to purchase new decorations every year!
 Use want you have at home from previous years, or do without things like crackers.
 Search your garden for fresh flowers and greenery to brighten up your home, or Google Christmas crafts for the kids to complete and decorate with.